 For most people, establishing and running an environmental organization or having a flourishing career as a musician would be accomplishment enough.
 Yet, remarkably, Hélène Grimaud has also found time to pursue writing.
 Her first book, Variations Sauvages, was published in French in 2003 and subsequently translated into English, Japanese, Dutch and German.
 Her second book, Leçons particulières, which is part novel and part autobiography, followed in 2005.
 Most recently she published Retour à Salem, also a semi-autobiographical novel, which was released in French in October 2013.

 Grimaud's deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental and literary pursuits.

 For the best seats at the best prices, call Patron Services to learn how you can become a subscriber today!
 203.325.1407 x10.

 *Stamford Center for the Arts imposes a $7.00 per ticket handling charge on all Palace Theatre orders.
-Subscribers pay only $2 per ticket.
+Subscribers can save $5 per ticket on handling charges

 Location: Palace Theatre, Stamford -- Click here to view directionsback to top